weakish/docs-en/views/realtime-guide-beginner.md

 ### Sorting Conversations by Last Activities

 In many scenarios you may need to sort conversations based on the time the last message in each of them is sent.
 Here we offer a property `lastMessageAt` for each `AVIMConversation` (`lm` in the `_Conversation` table) which dynamically changes to reflect the time of the last message.
-The time is server-based (accurate to a second) so you don’t have to worry about the time on the clients. `AVIMConversation` also offers a method for you to retrieve the last message of each conversation, which gives you more flexibility to design the UI of your app.
+The time is server-based (accurate to a second) so you don't have to worry about the time on the clients. `AVIMConversation` also offers a method for you to retrieve the last message of each conversation, which gives you more flexibility to design the UI of your app.

 ### Auto Reconnecting